eus-lwq/leximind/README.md

 3. **Load**:
    - Load transformed datasets into object store data_project6
    - Files: data/train.json (150k examples) and data/test.json (19k examples)

+Here is the Docker compose file that implements this: [ETL CodeQA](https://github.com/eus-lwq/leximind/blob/data/data/data_pipeline/docker-compose-etl.yaml)

+##3.3.2 RAG Pipeline:

+The RAG pipeline converts the GitHub repository documentation into vector embeddings and stores them in block storage.
+This data is later used as context during inference while querying the LLM.

+Here is the folder that implements this: [RAG pipeline](https://github.com/eus-lwq/leximind/tree/data/data/rag_pipeline)

 ### Data Division:
 - 80% training, 20% testing